jsoma/lede-2022/docs/setup/cmder-and-vs-code.md

-# Setting Cmder as the default shell in VS Code
+# Integrating Cmder with VS Code

 !!! warning "Windows only"

     This is for Windows users only!
 All credit goes to [Kelly Kiki](https://twitter.com/kellykiki_) for the walkthrough.

+**We want to set Cmder as the default shell in VS Code.**

 First, open up VS Code.
 Then click File (first tab on the top menu) > Preferences > Settings.